 Keep things flowing

-In fact, customer experience is expected to overtake pricing and products as the main company differentiator by 2020.
+In fact, customer experience drives over two-thirds of customer loyalty and outperforms brand and price combined.
 If providing customers with options is key to converting, optimising the shipping process for multiple channels is a close 2nd.
-The UK currently leads the world with 65% of ecommerce traffic from mobile devices.
+Europe currently leads the world with mobile device shopping, with 67% purchasing from this channel regularly.

 So, how can ecommerce sites use this to their advantage?